pkaig/Rotorflight-Docs/docs/Tuning/Tuning-description.md

 ---

 # [OUTDATED] Tuning Guide for 0602 version controller (Gyro D)
 ATTN--THIS ONLY APPLY TO A VERY EARLY VERSION OF RF2.
-IT IS FOR SOME INSIGHTS ONLY.--ATTN
+IT IS FOR GAINING INSIGHTS ONLY.--ATTN
 This guide assumes no super low frequency (< 60Hz) global LPF

 ## How should I start tuning?